Table of contents

 5. I’m going to stick with my superannuation rather than risk my future on property.

-property investmentProperty investment is often delayed or bypassed as a way to build wealth, because there is a lack of awareness around how it really works.
+Property investment is often delayed or bypassed as a way to build wealth because there is a lack of awareness about how it really works.

 People think they need to have a big bank balance behind them in order to climb the property ladder, or that it’s only for high-flying brokers who live in penthouses.

-If you’ve been considering investing in property but you haven’t yet made a move, you may find the following points familiar.
+If you’ve been considering investing in property but haven’t yet made a move, you may find the following points familiar.

-Yet for every excuse of not getting started in property there’s a valid counter-argument, so I’m sorry to say I’m about to take the wind out of the sails of some of your excuses!
+Yet for every excuse of not getting started in property, there’s a valid counter-argument, so I’m sorry to say I’m about to take the wind out of the sails of some of your excuses!

 So let’s look a little closer at 5 common reasons people are wary of real estate investment: